 Secrets of War TV - Oliver Stone TV - Howard Hunt - Michael Moore - Propaganda Film - John Pilger - John Perkins - John Hunt - CIA Declassified TV - Larry Tye - Daily Mirror - New York Post - Adam Curtis TV - Bill Moyers - Colonel Philip Roettinger - Jonathan Gray - Jacobo Arbenz - Noam Chomsky - The Power Principle - 7/7: Seeds of Destruction -

 29,277.
 The CIA had now come into its own and in the next year organised the overthrow of Guatemala’s popular leader Jacobo Arbenz.
-(United States & Empire US & CIA & Guatemala & Terrorism & Coup) Oliver Stone's Untold History of the United States V: The 50s: Eisenhower, The Bomb & The Third World, Showtime 2012
+(United States of America & US Empire & CIA & Guatemala & Terror & Coup) Oliver Stone's Untold History of the United States V: The 50s: Eisenhower, The Bomb & The Third World, Showtime 2012

 29,524.
 What we wanted to do was have a terror campaign.
-(Terrorism & Guatemala & Coup & United States & Empire US & CIA) Howard Hunt, leader of CIA plot to oust Arbenz and later Watergate conspirator
+(Terror & Guatemala & Coup & United States of America & US Empire & CIA) Howard Hunt, leader of CIA plot to oust Arbenz and later conspirator in the Watergate break-in

 75,219.
 Journey to Banana Land.
 Propaganda film William J Ganz Company

 75,229.
 Rebels Invade Guatemala By Land, Sea, Air.
 Daily Mirror